neelKhiroya/CAP_STONE/readme.md

 ### Users can create their own drum patterns in a live-time session, allowing other users to edit the same drum pattern in the same live time data.

+# Installation and deployment
+This installation guide uses the Docker Engine to simplify the deployment process and ensure reliability.
+Steps to install the Docker Engine can be found on their [website](https://docs.docker.com/desktop/).

+## Step 1: Clone the repository

 ##  PLAN
 1. Create a live time chat using go websockets.
 This will set the foundation for sharing and creating real time drum patterns.